lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Each volume can be detached and re-attached from one EC2 instance to another very quickly, but each volume is bound to a specific availability zone, for example a volume in `us-east-1a` cannot be attached to an instance in `us-east-1b`.
 However, a user can perform a snapshot to move a volume across AZs.

-Each volume has a provisioned capacity of size in GBs, and performance in IOPS—this relates to your billing.
+Each volume has a provisioned capacity of size measured in gigabytes, and performance in IOPS—this relates to your billing.
 On the free tier, you receive 30GB of EBS storage of either General Purpose (SSD) or magnetic (HDD) per month.

 There is an important attribute named **Delete on Termination**, that controls the behaviour of the EBS volume when the corresponding EC2 instance is terminated.